Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 1. In **Configuration > Service Manager > Assets > Manage Types**, click the category name.
 1. Under the list of available asset list columns, click **Move to Partition**.
-1. In the Migrate Category dialog, from the dropdown, select the partition you want to move the category to.
+1. In the Move Category dialog, from the dropdown, select the partition you want to move the category to.
-1. Click **Migrate**.
+1. Click **Move**.

 **To move an asset type into a partition:**

 1. In **Configuration > Service Manager > Assets > Manage Types**, click the type name.
-1. In the General tab, at the bottom of the view, click **Move to Partition**.
+1. In the General tab, at the bottom of the view, select **Move to Partition**.
-1. In the Migrate Type dialog, from the first dropdown, select the partition you want to move the category to.
+1. In the Move Type dialog, from the first dropdown, select the partition you want to move the category to.
 1. From the second dropdown, select the category you want to move the type to.
-1. Click **Migrate**.
+1. Select **Move**.

 ## Enable partitions in Intelligent Capture forms